 Tips for Avoiding Mobile Phone Scams

 Protecting yourself is best done by being extra conscious of your phone use.
-While you should be ready to spot a scam, you can also take care to improve security across your private life.
+While you should be ready to spot a scam, you can also improve security across your private life.

 Here are some useful tips to be safer against mobile scams:

 Create highly secure passwords.
 Do not reuse your passwords ever.
 For each password, it is best to use a random string of characters.
-Be sure to vary your case and character types — i.e. symbols, numbers, uppercase, and lowercase.
-If you use a passphrase that combines a few short memorable words, replace some of the letters with symbol or number characters.
+Be sure to vary your case and character types — i.e., symbols, numbers, uppercase, and lowercase.
+If you use a passphrase that combines a few short, memorable words, replace some of the letters with symbols or number characters.

 Store your unique passwords in a secure online vault.
 To remember all your custom passwords and PINs, use a service like Kaspersky Password Manager.
-Keeping a notebook of passwords or storing in your phone notes is incredibly dangerous and should never be done.
-Password managers encrypt your data so it cannot be read by hackers.
+Keeping a notebook of passwords or storing them in your phone notes is incredibly dangerous and should never be done.
+Password managers encrypt your data so hackers cannot read it.
 You only need to remember one master password to access the vault.
-Just be sure to make this one of your strongest and most complex codes to keep malicious parties from getting in.
+Just be sure to make this one of your strongest and most complex passwords to keep malicious cybercriminals from getting in.

 Credible giveaways don’t ask for a fee.
-If someone asks you to pay for a prize, you’re better off walking away.
-It’s very likely that the offer is a scam.
+If someone asks you to pay for a prize, you're better off walking away: the offer is likely a scam.

 Use a call blocking app.
 These apps identify and disrupt illegal robocalls and other scams from making it to your phone.
 The services are not always perfect and might end up labeling a legitimate caller as spam.
 Fortunately, some apps have call labelers that tell you which calls might be spam, allowing you to decide to pick up.

 Do not interact and hang up.
 Interacting in any way might encourage more calls.
-Avoid pressing numbers to navigate automated menus, and do not respond to live personnel if you think it’s a scam.
+Avoid pressing numbers to navigate automated menus and not respond to live personnel if you think it's a scam.
 Simply hang up and consider doing your own research on the claim if you are curious.

 Only use official apps for services.
-Using third-party apps for services — like banking and social media — might give them unwanted access.
-Even worse, providing your login to third parties might be a phishing scam to steal your credentials.
-You might avoid apps that aggregate all your separate services into one app, instead choosing the official app for each individual service.
+Using third party apps for services — like banking and social media — might give them unwanted access.
+Even worse, providing your login to third-parties might be a phishing scam to steal your credentials.
+Avoid apps that aggregate all your separate services into one app, instead choose the official app for each individual service.

 Watch your phone bill.
 Unauthorized charges are a clear red flag of scammer activity.
 If you catch any on your bill, act quickly to report and dispute the fees.
-Even if it’s not a scam, you’ll be stopping any undesired services that have attached to your bill over the years.
+Even if it’s not a scam, you’ll be stopping any undesired services/charges that have attached themselves to your account.

-Get cyber-security on your phone.
+Get cybersecurity on your phone.
 The simplest way to protect your online privacy and data on your mobile is to protect it.
-We recommend something like Kaspersky Security Cloud as it covers multiple devices.
+We recommend something like Kaspersky Premium as it covers multiple devices.
 Plus, the family plan comes with flexible parental controls.
 So, you can protect yourself, your partner, and any young ones you may have.